TCLamnidis/BareBonesBash/README.md

 ls ~
 ```

-And now we can create our directory, properly named this time, and move into it.
+And now we can create our directory, properly named this time, and change
+directory into it.

 ```bash
 mkdir ~/BareBonesBash